vaginessa/blog/articles/from-quicknotes/vkeR-simple-serialization-for-logging-and-analytics-in-go.md

 Id: vkeR
-Title: Simple serialization for logging and analytics in Go
+Title: Simple serialization format for logging and analytics in Go
 Format: Markdown
 Tags: for-blog, draft, go
 CreatedAt: 2017-07-09T03:59:28Z
-UpdatedAt: 2017-07-09T06:34:37Z
+UpdatedAt: 2017-07-09T20:46:20Z
 --------------
 @header-image gfx/headers/header-14.jpg
 @collection go-cookbook
-@description Simple serialization for logging and analytics in Go.
+@description Usage, design and implementation of simple serialization format for logging and analytics in Go.
 @status draft

 I was looking to save multiple records with somewhat flexible schema to a file.
 Go has plenty of options but I couldn't find anything that was just right.